Welcome to Hurricane

 Hurricane, UT 84737

 The stunning landscapes and abundance of public lands in southern Utah have made this locale a cornerstone of the ACE program.
 The organization’s relationship with this region began with a single crew working alongside the re-vegetation team at Zion National Park, in 2004.
 In the intervening nine years, ACE has developed local partnerships with the National Park Service, the Bureau of Land Management, the US Forest Service, Utah State Parks and various local non-profit organizations.
 In anticipation of continued success and growth in the Beehive State, March 2012 saw the opening of an ACE office in St. George, a city of approximately 72,000 people in the southwest corner of Utah.
 The office has since relocated to nearby Hurricane, Utah.

-Ideally located, within an hour’s drive of Zion National Park, Grand Canyon Parashant National Monument, and Dixie National Forest, St George is the perfect starting point for an exploration of the Grand Staircase region.
+Ideally located, within an hour’s drive of Zion National Park, Grand Canyon Parashant National Monument, and Dixie National Forest, Hurricane is the perfect starting point for an exploration of the Grand Staircase region.
 One can be at the North Rim of the Grand Canyon in three hours from the city or at Bryce Canyon National Park in two and a half.
 With an annual average of over three-hundred days of sunshine, the region is well suited to outdoor pursuits.
 Mountain biking, hiking, climbing and skiing are all easily accessible within the landscape surrounding the city.
 For those individuals looking for a more urban experience, the glistening lights of Las Vegas are only two hours to the west, and Salt Lake City is five hours to the north.

 ACE Utah Position Descriptions